Contents

 Advertisement

 The precise origins of National Wine Day are, like those of many modern food and drink observances, somewhat obscure.
-It appears to have emerged in the United States in the early twenty-first century, taking root through word of mouth, social media and the enthusiasm of wineries and merchants keen to celebrate their craft.
-Unlike formally proclaimed holidays, it has no founding statute or single originator; rather, it has grown organically into a fixture of the late-spring calendar.
-It should not be confused with National Drink Wine Day, observed on 18 February, which is a separate occasion with a similar spirit.
+It appears to have emerged in the United States in the early twenty-first century, spreading through word of mouth, social media and the enthusiasm of wineries and merchants keen to celebrate their craft.
+Unlike a formally proclaimed holiday, it has no founding statute or single originator; it grew organically into a fixture of the late-spring calendar.
+It should not be confused with National Drink Wine Day, observed on 18 February, a separate occasion in a similar spirit, nor with the country-specific white and red wine days scattered through the year.

 National Wine Day matters partly as a moment of pleasure and partly as a celebration of craft.
 Winemaking sits at a fascinating intersection of agriculture, science and art.
 The character of any wine reflects its grape variety, the soil and climate in which the vines grew, the year’s weather and the countless decisions of the winemaker.
-The French notion of terroir captures this idea that a wine expresses the particular place and conditions from which it comes.
+The French notion of terroir captures this idea that a wine expresses the particular place and conditions from which it comes, so that the same grape, planted on two adjacent slopes, can yield two recognisably different wines.

 People mark National Wine Day in ways large and small.
 Many simply open a bottle they have been saving, perhaps pairing it with a favourite meal or sharing it with friends.
 Wineries and vineyards often welcome visitors for tastings and tours, while restaurants and wine bars may offer special flights or featured selections.
 Online, enthusiasts share recommendations, tasting notes and photographs of their chosen wines.